 Alternates are not permitted to attend the state competition, as students earn the right to attend based on winning their chapter meets.
 While we know that alternates are important to coaches and their teams, we cannot treat alternates the same as the competitors in terms of room, meals or participant certificates.

 Students are not allowed to bring friends along to the meet.

 Students: The students who competed as a team at the chapter meet form your team that is going to state.
 You cannot substitute other students unless one of the team members is not available on the date of the state competition.
 In that case, the following policy applies.
 If a team member is not available for the state meet, another student may substitute.
-The request for substitution must be made in writing and sent to or given to Katie Jamieson (email@example.com) prior registering for the competition.
-The student and the student’s parents must sign the letter stating the student is voluntarily giving up his or her spot on the team.
+The request for substitution must be made in writing and sent to or given to Katie Jamieson (firstname.lastname@example.org) prior registering for the competition.
+The student’s parents must sign the letter, or send the email, stating the student is voluntarily giving up his or her spot on the team.